cs315-s22/cs315-s22.github.io/_assignments/lab02.md

 We will demonstrate a framework for compiling C and assembly language source files, and calling assembly language functions from C

 ## Rubric
-For a Check-, your implementation will pass the test cases for one of the three problems
+1. For a Check- (80 pts), your implementation will pass the test cases for one of the three problems

-For a Check, your implementation will pass the test cases for two of the three problems
+1. For a Check (90 pts), your implementation will pass the test cases for two of the three problems

-For a Check+, your implementation will pass all of the test cases
+1. For a Check+ (100 pts), your implementation will pass all of the test cases